codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/What-is-an-Object--c6b8.md

 That definition sounds a bit dry, so let's illustrate it with some examples.

-## Real World Obects
+## Real World Objects
 Programming objects are analagous to real world objects.
 For example, lets think of a smartphone as an object.

-See how the Properties are just values, whereas the Methods actually perform and action or task.
+See how the Properties are just values, whereas the Methods actually perform an action or task.

 | Object | Properties | Methods |
 |-|-|:-|